About

 Mark Barone

-Mark's intention as an artist is to help restore our humanity, bring back the true purpose of art and ensure that all social atrocities are brought into the light for people to get engaged and be a part of the solution; be it for animals or any other issue.
+Mark's intention as an artist is to help restore our humanity, bring back the true purpose of art and ensure that all social atrocities are brought into the light for people to get engaged and be a part of the solution; be it for animals, Veterans, or any other issue.
 He considers this project, his calling.

 Mark's personal story of redemption includes two cherished dogs, Santina and Rudy, whose love served as the much-needed catalyst that brought him back to life.
 Santina was 22 years old when she died, and while Mark was devastated, her loss gave him the impetus to help shelter animals that were alone and without love.
 He painted 5500 portraits of shelter dogs to educate for change and PBS filmed his 4-year journey for their salvation.

 Mark has been a narrative painter for 40 years, with his focus on struggles of the human condition.
 His work is featured in top art publications, awarded and exhibited throughout America and hangs in private and corporate collections around the World.
-In addition to this his art career, Mark is a national, award-winning consultant to cities across America; showing them how to use the arts to revitalize blighted neighborhoods, and is revered for his successful creation and implementation of the “Paducah Artist Relocation Program,” in Paducah, Kentucky.
+In addition to this his art career, Mark is a national, award-winning consultant to cities across America; showing them how to use the arts to revitalize blighted neighborhoods and is revered for his successful creation and implementation of the “Paducah Artist Relocation Program,” in Paducah, Kentucky.
 This cutting-edge program won:

 r